We use the term appetite commonly nowadays.

 Young children are the most challenging for appetite.

-They present their own set of eating challengers.
+They present their own set of eating challenges.

-If you are concerned that your child is not eating enough, try to work with his/hers doctor.
+If you are concerned that your child is not eating enough, try to work with his/her doctor.

 They can help you identify the problem.

 Here are some management strategies you can employ with a child that is not eating enough or is a picky eater.

 - Offer a variety of foods at a young age, starting at 6 months

 - Practice family behavior modification.
 Stress in the family, as well as parental expectations, can affect children and their appetite.
 It is best to keep the stress away from them

 - Bribes have negative impact on a child’s eating.
 Do not practice it

 - Make mealtimes pleasant.
 Take interest in your child’s day, ask them questions about how they feel, and make meals more of a conversation therapy

 - Don’t allow distractions such as phones, toys, and TV at the table